ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 Concentrating on writing small pure functions allows you to construct reusable code using a bottom-up approach, testing each small function as you go along.
-The current fashion is for carefully planning your programs using a top-down approach, but in the author's opinion this often results in projects failing.
+The current fashion is to carefully plan your programs using a top-down approach, but in this author's opinion, this often results in projects failing.

-## Strictness vs Laziness
+## Strictness vs. Laziness
 C-derived and ML-derived languages are strict.
 Haskell and Miranda are non-strict, or lazy, languages.
-OCaml is strict by default but allows a lazy style of programming where it is needed.
+OCaml is strict by default, but it allows a lazy style of programming when needed.

 In a strict language, arguments to functions are always evaluated first, and the results are then passed to the function.
-For example in a strict language, the call `give_me_a_three (1/0)` is always going to result in a divide-by-zero error:
+For example, in a strict language, the call `give_me_a_three (1/0)` is always going to result in a `divide-by-zero` error:

 ```ocaml
 # let give_me_a_three _ = 3;;